3 Tax Credits Every Parent Should Know

 It’s also important to note that the IRS imposes a Child Tax Credit income limit, and it’s not uncommon that the Child Tax Credit changes year to year in terms of income level or credit amount.
-For 2018, the credit starts phasing out for those with $200,000 of modified adjusted gross income for individuals or $400,000 for married couples who filed joint tax returns in 2018.
+For 2020, the credit starts phasing out for those with $200,000 of modified adjusted gross income for individuals or $400,000 for married couples who file joint tax returns.

 Alternative: The Credit for Other Dependents